A Bayesian Framework for Active Tactile Object Recognition, Pose Estimation and Shape Transfer Learning: Methods

 \subsection{Discriminating between Known and Novel Objects}

 To discriminate between known and novel objects, a threshold needs to be defined for the MAP model evidence $ p(\mathbf{D}| \mathbf{z}^*, \mathbf{X})$.
-In this study, two types of data points are present, namely, contact points and non-contact points.
-The criterion for an object to be classified as a known object is defined as follows
+Since both contact points and non-contact points can be present, the criterion for an object to be classified as a known object is defined as follows

-where $n_{pos}$ denotes the number of observed contact points, and $n_{neg}$ denotes the number of observed non-contact points.
-Recall from \eqref{eqn:pf_likelihood} that, when a contact point is exactly on the estimated surface, its likelihood equals $\frac{1}{Z}$.
-The criterion encourages the average observation likelihood of contact points to be greater than or equal to $90$ percent of the maximum likelihood of exact contact, while the average observation likelihood of the non-contact points to be greater than or equal to $0.5$.
-If the observation likelihood for a non-contact point is below $0.5$, it penetrates the MAP shape.
-The $0.5$ likelihood threshold implies that the MAP shape should not be in penetration with the non-contact points for known objects.
+where $n_{pos}$ and $n_{neg}$ denote the numbers of observed contact and non-contact points, respectively.
+From \eqref{eqn:pf_likelihood}, the maximal likelihood of an exact contact is equal to $\frac{1}{Z}$.
+The threshold therefore encourages the average likelihood of contact observations to exceed $90\%$ of this maximum (close to the MAP surface), while non-contact observations should have likelihood at least $0.5$ (no penetration with the MAP surface).
+The choice of threshold and its impact are discussed further in the discussion section.